JesusM0/JesusM0/README.md

 </br>

 Welcome to my Github!
 My name is Jesus Molina.
 I am currently an Undergraduate Computer Science student.
-I am eager and passionate to improve my coding skills as well as learn brand new technologies to improve my skillset.
-Determined to continue my journey beyond the classroom and turn this passion into a career!
+I am an eager and passionate nerd improving his coding skills while continuing to learn about the growing technological world!
+Determined to turn my hobby and passion into a thriving career!

 </br>